 Durham's early training in music theory led to his work during the 1930s and 1940s as a jazz composer–arranger for four important bands from Oklahoma, Missouri, and Tennessee: the Blue Devils, Bennie Moten, Count Basie, and Jimmie Lunceford.
 The tunes Durham composed or arranged for these bands include such classics as "Moten Swing," "Swinging the Blues," "Topsy," "John's Idea," "Time Out," "Out the Window," "Every Tub," "Sent for You Yesterday," "One O'Clock Jump," "Jumpin' at the Woodside," "Lunceford Special," "Harlem Shout," and "Pigeon Walk."
 In addition, he arranged music for Artie Shaw and Glenn Miller, among other white big bands of the Swing Era; Durham contributed to one of Miller's greatest hits, "In the Mood."
 He is primarily considered a key figure in working out arrangements in the famous Kansas City riff style.

 As an instrumentalist, Durham was proficient on both guitar and trombone.
 By 1929 he had begun experimenting with homemade resonators and megaphones to enhance the projection of his guitar.
 He is credited with being the first person to record an amplified guitar when he was featured on the 1935 Jimmie Lunceford recording of Durham's arrangement of "Hittin' the Bottle."
-Durham was an influence on fellow Texan Charlie Christianqv, probably the most important guitarist in jazz history, who recorded electric guitar the following year.
+Durham was an influence on fellow Texan Charlie Christian, probably the most important guitarist in jazz history, who recorded electric guitar the following year.
 In 1938 Durham was the leader for a historic combo recording session with Lester Young, Count Basie's star tenor saxophonist.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Dave Oliphant, "DURHAM, EDDIE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fduqk.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Dave Oliphant, "DURHAM, EDDIE," accessed August 07, 2020, http://www.tshaonline.org/handbook/online/articles/fduqk.